 Accrual basis is an accounting method that counts income when orders are placed or services are requested, regardless of payment being received.
 Expenses are counted when your request for good or services is fulfilled.

-If your business makes less than $5 million during the fiscal year, you have a choice between the cash and accrual methods.
-If your business makes more than $5 million during the fiscal year, or your gross receipts exceed $1 million per year, you must follow the accrual method.
+If your business makes less than $5 million during your fiscal year, you have a choice between the cash and accrual methods.
+According to GAAP regulations, any business that is either publicly traded or produces over $25 million in sales revenue over a three-year period is required to use the accrual method.

 One method isn’t necessarily better than the other, but each has its unique selling points.
 Here are a couple items to keep in mind when choosing your accounting method:

-- What tax season will look like – Accrual accounting will set you up for a different process than cash accounting.
+- Accrual accounting will set you up for a different tax process than cash accounting.
 Transactions that happen during the same fiscal year will look different between methods.
-You will need to take special note of transactions towards the end of one year and the beginning of the next.
+For example, with the cash method, you won’t need to pay taxes on any money that has not yet been received.
+This is important for small businesses that may have cash flow issues.